-While offering excellent welding training, where Lincoln further excels is with welding exotic metals.
-Having the ability to weld metals that others cannot puts you in a strong position to land a lucrative job.
+While offering excellent welding training, Lincoln further excels in exotic welding metals.
+The ability to weld metals that others cannot puts you in a solid position to land a lucrative job.

 3. Tulsa Welding School

-Tulsa Welding School was founded in 1949 by two welders who recognized a strong demand for skilled tradesman in their industry.
-Over 60 years later, TWS has evolved into an educational institution that prepares students for various skilled trade careers with a multitude of specialties and applications:
+Tulsa Welding School was founded in 1949 by two welders who recognized a strong demand for skilled tradespeople in their industry.
+Over 60 years later, TWS has evolved into an educational institution that prepares students for various professional trade careers with a multitude of specialties and applications:

-“We train our graduates for the skills, knowledge, and the workplace attitudes that are essential when entering the professional world.
-Graduates who put forth the dedication, commitment to excel, and workplace experience in their welding, pipefitting, shipfitting, HVAC/R or electrical welding education, have the potential to obtain a lasting and rewarding welding career.”
+“We train our graduates for the skills, knowledge, and workplace attitudes essential when entering the professional world.
+Graduates with the dedication, commitment to excel, and workplace experience in their welding, pipefitting, shopfitting, HVAC/R, or electrical welding education, have the potential to obtain a lasting and rewarding welding career.”